 Also called as conservatory is a seasonal room, it is a room with glass walls on all sides including the top.
 It can be accessed from the inside and is intended to serve as a living area, but can get very hot or cold during summer and winter.

 It’s a four season room designed for plants.
 An attached greenhouse structure offers light, temperature, and humidity levels that are designed for plants, not humans.
-This page about how to build your own greenhouse is very helpful.

 Screen rooms and Porch Enclosures:

 If you want to make the most of your porch area and enjoy the views irrespective of the weather conditions, you should consider porch enclosures.
 The porch enclosure can be screen or glass.
 Instead of having glass or walls, if it is covered in mesh, it offers the advantage of fresh air without insects.
 It is enjoyable only when the weather is nice of course.

 Understanding the components that go into a seasonal room will help you select the type of room you want.

 - Vinyl is one of the most popular materials used for the supports.
 It is cheap, requires minimal upkeep, and provides great strength and insulation.
 It is available mainly in white.

 - Aluminum is more expensive as vinyl, and not as good an insulator.

 - Wood is a pricey option, but is also a more appropriate choice for screen rooms, easily allowing you to attach the screen mesh to the timbers.
 Wood does need some maintenance once in a while.

 - Glass walls should be silicone double-sealed, A-rated, and labeled “tempered safety” to meet building code requirements.